torbennehmer/hacs-e3dc/README.md

 1. Download *all* the files from the `custom_components/e3dc_rscp/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
 1. In the HA UI go to *Configuration -> Integrations* click "+" and search for "E3DC Remote Storage Control Protocol (Git)"

+## HACS Installation

+1. Go to *HACS -> Integrations*
+1. Click the Triple-Dot menu on the top right and select *Custom Repositories*
+1. Set `https://github.com/torbennehmer/hacs-e3dc.git` as repository name for the category *Integrations*
+1. Open the repository (it will be displayed by default), select *Download* and confirm it
+1. Restart Home Assistant
+1. In the HA UI go to *Configuration -> Integrations* click "+" and search for "E3DC Remote Storage Control Protocol (Git)"